-Each Provider, capitated Provider or organization delegated for Claims processing is required to submit Encounter data to Passport for all adjudicated Claims.
+Each Provider, capitated Provider or organization delegated for Claims processing is required to submit Encounter data to Molina for all adjudicated Claims.
 The data is used for many purposes, such as regulatory reporting, rate setting and risk adjustment, hospital rate setting, the Quality Improvement program and HEDIS® reporting.

-Encounter data must be submitted at least weekly and within 30 days from the date of service in order to meet State and CMS encounter submission threshold and quality measures.
-Encounter data must be submitted via HIPAA compliant transactions, including the ANSI X12N 837I - Institutional, 837P - Professional, and 837D - Dental.
+Encounter data must be submitted at least once per month, and within 365 days from the date of service in order to meet State and CMS encounter submission threshold and quality measures.
+Encounter data must be submitted via HIPAA compliant transactions, including the ANSI X12N 837I - Institutional, 837P - Professional, and 837D -- Dental.
 Data must be submitted with Claims level detail for all non-institutional services provided.

-Passport has a comprehensive automated and integrated Encounter data system capable of supporting all 837 file formats and proprietary formats if needed.
+Molina has a comprehensive automated and integrated Encounter data system capable of supporting all 837 file formats and proprietary formats if needed.

-Providers must correct and resubmit any encounters which are rejected (non-HIPAA compliant) or denied by Passport.
+Providers must correct and resubmit any encounters which are rejected (non-HIPAA compliant) or denied by Molina.
 Encounters must be corrected and resubmitted within fifteen (15) days from the rejection/denial.

-Passport has created 837P, 837I and 837D Companion Guides with the specific submission requirements available to Providers.
+Molina has created 837P, 837I, and 837D Companion Guides with the specific submission requirements available to Providers.